English

 In English, you will learn multiple approaches to writing poetry through unconventional prompts, individual and group exercises, and revision workshops.
 Throughout this process you will also develop a command of poetic terminology by using it appropriately in spoken and written analyses of assigned poems, and by applying literary techniques to poetry of your own creation.
 A fundamental challenge of this project will be experimenting with different ways of representing an assigned concept or inventing an original concept through figurative thinking.
 You will read a variety of poems and the play Red (John Logan).

-- Experiment with a series of written and visual responses exploring a concept, with the intention of discovering the freshest and most original ways to express it in written and spoken poetry, sound, and visual art (such as photography, film, and animation).
+- Experiment with a series of written and visual responses exploring a concept, with the intention of discovering the freshest and most original ways to express it in written and spoken poetry, sound, and visual art (such as photography, film, and animation)

 Project 2 - Visual Narrative